 Distinguish Yourself in the Job Hunt.
 LLR membership is a prestigious mark of academic distinction that enhances your resume and competitiveness throughout your career.
 Members receive constant opportunities to hone their research, writing, and analytical skills, adding value to their law school experience.
 Further, prospective employers-Big Law firms, federal judges/clerkships, government entities, public interest groups, and boutique firms-all look very favorably upon flagship law review members.
-LLR extends invitations to incoming members before applications are due for On-Campus Interviews, giving members a competitive edge during the hiring and selection process.
 Wherever your career takes you or whatever you your goals may be, LLR membership is incredible recognition you will always carry with you.